Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Appium vs Detox

 Based on the attributes that I was just sharing with you, I would argue that you should use Appium.
 If you have a situation where maybe a QA team is writing the test and not the developers themselves (because, of course, it might be difficult to modify the app if you’re just receiving it from developers and responsible for testing it).
+The flexibility of Appium React Native iOS testing allows QA teams to seamlessly integrate their testing processes without requiring extensive modifications to the application.

 If you want to write tests in a language that’s not necessarily JavaScript, you would use Appium because Detox requires you to use JavaScript.
 If you want to test on real devices, Appium has a much stronger story there.
 Detox, I believe, works on real Android devices, but does not yet have real iOS device support.
-If you don’t want to or, for some reason, aren’t able to modify the app and build in the libraries that Detox relies on, then you can use Appium, because Appium is black box that automates from the outside of your application and doesn’t need to modify it.
+If you don’t want to or, for some reason, aren’t able to modify the app and build in the libraries that Detox relies on, then you can use Appium, because Appium React Native iOS is black box that automates from the outside of your application and doesn’t need to modify it.

 Of course, if you need to test, let’s say, a hybrid app or a web app, Appium has a really great story with its web driver-based protocol of automating those other app modes, but Detox is less concerned about that.
 But, you might use Detox if you are React Native developer who is writing the tests yourself because there’s a really nice integration there; or, if the idol synchronization features of Detox are really your highest priorities and you just have no time for learning how to wait for app states appropriately with Appium.